rainbow-me/rainbow/README.md

 ```

 #### Running
+1. Start a React Native webserver with:
+    ```shell
+    yarn start
+    ```
-1. Open `rainbow-wallet/ios/Rainbow.xcworkspace` in XCode.
+2. Open `rainbow-wallet/ios/Rainbow.xcworkspace` in XCode.
-2. Run the project by clicking the play button.
+3. Run the project by clicking the play button.

 ### Linux
 *Note: Linux development environments cannot develop or build Darwin versions of the